joliveir4/setoolkit-google-phishing/README.md

-# Google Phishing Simulation for Password Capture

-### **Disclaimer**
-This project is for educational purposes **only**.
-It is intended to raise awareness about phishing attacks and demonstrate how malicious actors might exploit such methods.
-Use this information responsibly and only in controlled, authorized environments.
-Unauthorized use of these techniques is illegal and unethical.

----

 ## **Overview**

 This repository demonstrates a phishing simulation for educational and research purposes.
 The project utilizes Kali Linux and the `setoolkit` (Social Engineering Toolkit) to clone a website and harvest credentials.